 Cayenne is a spicy pepper well-known for bringing a kick to most food dishes.
 You might be surprised to learn, though, that it is a superfood with many health benefits!
 In this article, we will discuss some of those cayenne pepper benefits and how they can help you.

-Cayenne has been used for thousands of years for its medicinal properties.
-Whether in its whole form or dried into a powder, a little bit can both add flavor to your dishes as well as imparting good health.
+Cayenne has been used for thousands of years for its medicinal properties and extensive health benefits.
+Whether in its whole form or dried into a powder, a little bit of cayenne pepper can both add flavor to your dishes as well as imparting good health.

 Some Background on Cayenne Pepper

 Cayenne Pepper originated from Central and South America and dates back to 7000 BC.
 It was named after a city in French Guiana,Cayenne, and is closely related to the jalapeño and bell pepper.
 The smell of the cayenne is surprisingly mild, but the flavor is exceptionally fiery.

 Cayenne gained popularity in Europe during the time of Columbus because it was a flavorful alternative to the prohibitively expensive black pepper at the time.
 The spice is used in cuisines around the world and is a staple in Mexican, Creole, Cajun, and Southwestern American cooking.
-It is typically used in its powdered form to add flavor to dishes.
+Cayenne pepper is typically used in its powdered form to add flavor to dishes.

 Many Asian cuisines also use cayenne pepper for their flavor and health benefits.
 Most notably, cayenne is a staple in the simple diet of the Hunzas in Asia.
-These people enjoy excellent good health and often live to be over 100 years old.
+These people enjoy excellent good health and in fact often live to be over 100 years old.

 Capsaicin is the powerful ingredient in cayenne peppers that give it its spicy flavor.
 Capsaicin is also the ingredient that is responsible for many cayenne pepper benefits for health and wellbeing.
 Both Chinese Traditional Medicine and Ayurveda medicine recognize cayenne pepper for its medicinal qualities and have used it for thousands of years.
 Both traditions use it to stimulate the appetite and improve blood flow.

-In addition to its history of imparting health, cayenne pepper benefits are backed by science.
+In addition to its history of imparting health, cayenne pepper benefits are backed by scientific data.
 Some of these include:

 Aids Weight Loss